ForgeRock/ping-android-sdk/foundation/device/device-client/README.md

 - ✅ **OathDevice**: Fully supports name updates
 - ✅ **PushDevice**: Fully supports name updates

+**If-Match Header**: All update operations automatically include an `If-Match: *` HTTP header.
+This header is used for optimistic concurrency control to prevent conflicts when multiple clients attempt to modify the same device simultaneously.
+The wildcard `*` value allows updates regardless of the current ETag, ensuring the update succeeds if the resource exists.

 ### Deleting Devices

 Remove a device from the user's registered devices: